jdchristensen/NonAccessible/README.md

-This is a formalization of the results described in the two page HoTT/UF abstract "Non-accessible localizations" available at my [web page](https://jdc.math.uwo.ca/papers.html).
+This is a formalization of the results described in the paper "Non-accessible localizations" available at my [web page](https://jdc.math.uwo.ca/papers.html).
-A link to the talk is also available at that page.
+A link to a talk is also available at that page.
-A full paper is in progress.

 Here is a mapping between the results in the paper and the formalization: